 If you suspect you have thyroid issues, you should, of course, seek professional help.
 But what if you want to stave off future problems?
 Are there any foods or supplements that you can take to help give your body what it needs to have a healthy metabolic function?

 Some experts say yes.
-According to John Dommisse, MD, certain minerals and vitamins play a supportive role in thyroid function.
-Iodine, selenium, zinc, magnesium and Vitamin A are all important nutrients the body uses to manufacture thyroid hormones.
+According to Dr. John Dommisse, certain minerals and vitamins play a supportive role in thyroid function.
+Iodine, selenium, zinc, magnesium and vitamin A are all important nutrients the body uses to manufacture thyroid hormones.
 This means if you have serious thyroid issues, it could be helpful to have blood tests drawn to see what your nutritional status is.
 For the rest of us, eating specific, nourishing foods may help give our bodies the nutrition they need to have well-performing thyroids.

 Let’s start with vitally important iodine.
 Iodine isn’t found in high amounts in many foods (which is why, if you are low, you may need to supplement with your health provider's supervision).
 Yet there is one food that is an excellent source if eaten on a regular basis: seaweed (check out this fact sheet for amounts of iodine in food).